hashicorp/terraform-provider-vsphere/website/docs/d/virtual_machine.html.markdown

 * `name` - (Required) The name of the virtual machine.
 This can be a name or path.
-* `datacenter_id` - (Optional) The managed object reference ID of the datacenter the virtual machine is located in.
+* `datacenter_id` - (Optional) The [managed object reference
+  ID][docs-about-morefs] of the datacenter the virtual machine is located in.
   This can be omitted if the search path used in `name` is an absolute path.
   For default datacenters, use the `id` attribute from an empty `vsphere_datacenter` data source.
 * `scsi_controller_scan_count` - (Optional) The number of SCSI controllers to scan for disk sizes and controller types on.
 Default: `1`.

+[docs-about-morefs]: /docs/providers/vsphere/index.html#use-of-managed-object-references-by-the-vsphere-provider

 ~> **NOTE:** For best results, ensure that all the disks on any templates you use with this data source reside on the primary controller, and leave this